Providers in the West Midlands

 The county made its name for expertly crafted pottery, particularly in the six towns that make up its largest city today, Stoke-on-Trent.

-Staffordshire’s most popular tourist attraction these days is Alton Towers.
+Staffordshire’s most popular tourist attraction these days is Alton Towers, with the more peaceful Cannock Chase and Peak District nearby.

-Warwickshire is made up of lots of towns and villages – and not the worst looking ones either: from Warwick’s half-timbered Tudor fronts, to the porcelain white regency streets of Leamington Spa.
+Warwickshire is made up of lots of charming towns and villages – from Warwick’s half-timbered Tudor fronts, to the porcelain white regency streets of Leamington Spa.

 The Royal Shakespeare Company is based in Stratford-Upon-Avon, the birthplace of ‘The Bard’ himself.

-Condiments aside, Worcestershire has an array of charming historical towns and villages to explore – including Malvern, Bromsgrove, and Evesham – plus Areas of Outstanding Natural Beauty, like the striking Malvern Hills.
+Worcestershire has an array of charming historical locations to explore – including Worcester, Malvern and Bromsgrove – plus Areas of Outstanding Natural Beauty, like the striking Malvern Hills.